 All conference registration, meals, miles, and hotel comes out of the $500 Staff PD fund allocated to each teacher.
 Fine Arts does not advance or reimburse the cost of any individual teacher’s PD expense over the allocated $500.00.
-If your trip is more expensive, please talk to Mr. Peach about using your sundry funds and/or addressing this as a line items in your booster club finances.
+If your trip is more expensive, please talk to Mr. Levin about using your sundry funds and/or addressing this as a line items in your booster club finances.

 Membership fees can and will be paid for by instructional Budget funds (not out of your $500 allocated for PD).

 To pay for membership via PO, you would fill out the usual PO request form and attach the membership form (filled-out) and submit to Ms. Gonzalez to process the PO.
-A check would then be cut and sent to the vendor with the membership form.
+A check will then be cut and sent to the vendor with the membership form.
 Please see the Fine Arts Handbook for specifics on the Business Office’s procedures regarding checks so that you are making sure to submit everything in a timely manner.

 Registrations are just like memberships and need to be planned for and paid for with a PO.
-For registration for a conference, please submit a PO request and conference registration/entry form (filled out) to Fine Arts to process the PO.
+To register for a conference, please submit a PO request and conference registration/entry form (filled out) to Fine Arts to process the PO.
 A check will then be cut and mailed to the vendor to place your registration.
-Please see the Fine Arts Handbook for specifics on the Business Office’s procedures regarding checks so that you are making sure to submit everything in a timely manner.

-Travel Advance/Reimbursement Forms
+Travel Advance/Reimbursement Forms:

 For the hotel: Hotel arrangements are made directly between the teacher and the hotel.
-As VISD does not accept hotel reservations made through third party sites (i.e. Expedia, Travelocity), we will always recommend calling the hotel directly.
+As VISD does not accept hotel reservations made through third party sites (i.e. Expedia, Travelocity, Hotels.com, bookingbuddy), we will always recommend calling the hotel directly.
 You make the reservation and then send the confirmation to Ms. Gonzalez with the filled-out Travel Advance form and conference confirmation/agenda (something validating the reason for the hotel stay) for a check.
 It is your responsibility to ask the hotel for the tax breakdown (we are exempt from state tax and do not advance or reimburse it).
 The District does not advance or reimburse state tax.

 We strongly encourage teachers to room together.
 Please have one teacher make the reservation, and then specify with your Travel Advance form which teachers will be attending and which accounts to use for the Advance so we can split it between each teacher’s PD accounts.